First, we will import the cleaned squirrel data and a shapefile of Central Park.

 squirrels will don mixed patterns of multiple fur colors.
 The

-fur color is the main color of the squirrel and the
+primary fur color is the main color of the squirrel and the

-colors accent the primary
+secondary colors accent the primary color to

 give some squirrels unique style.